ruggeri/tech-notes/math/trigonometry-and-complex-numbers.md

 Next, we can consider `e^it`.
 This has derivative `i e^it`.
-This says, the velocity should constantly be changing direction, since it is perpindicular to the position.
+This says, the velocity should constantly be changing direction, since it is perpendicular to the position.
 Also, because the position is always of distance 1 from the origin, this travels in a circle, and does not increase the magnitude of the velocity, but only the direction of that velocity.